Why should you be a Volunteer Firefighter?

 You can download and print an application here or you can pick up an application at our station located at 333 Island Hwy.
 Applications must be hand delivered with all required documentation prior to advancement in the hiring process.

 Applicants joining as firefighters are required train to NFPA 1001 standards.
 The training runs continuously throughout the year and there is no charge to the applicant.
 Applicants must complete the Departmental program within their probationary period.
-Transferring firefighters who have already completed or are currently registered with the Justice Institute may not be required to retake it depending on endorsement or recommendation from your previous Fire Chief.
+Transferring firefighters who have already completed or are currently registered with the a post secondary institution may not be required to retake their 1001 depending on endorsement or recommendation from your previous Fire Chief.
 In addition to this external training, probationary firefighters are required to attend a minimum number of department activities.
 All firefighters are trained for and respond to all types of emergencies and perform all of the tasks required.
 In order to maintain firefighter status, members must complete a series of required annual drills and emergency callouts.
 Firefighters will also be expected to respond to and attend to medical emergencies as required under the Provinces First Responder Program.
-All training is accredited through the Justice Institutes Paramedic Academy.
+All First Responder training is accredited through the Red Cross and licensed through EMA.